Carbon Chauvinism and the AI Consciousness Problem

 That is the coincidence problem.
 Why should carbon be magic?
 Why should neurons be necessary rather than one sufficient implementation?
 Why should consciousness care about the material substrate rather than the organization, dynamics, and causal powers of the system?

 The argument does not prove that AI systems are conscious.
 It only weakens a simple denial.
 It says that "not carbon" is not enough.
 A serious skeptic needs a theory explaining which biological properties are required, why they are required, and why no artificial system could reproduce the relevant causal structure by other means.
+A serious optimist needs the mirror-image discipline: explain which functional organization would be sufficient, how it would be detected, and how to avoid confusing social performance with experience.

 The Biological Naturalist Reply